Iowa Air National Guard Airman training at Savannah CRTC found benefits and career in the Air Guard

-185th Air Refueling Wing Aerospace Medical Technician Staff Sgt.
-Manuel Zertuche is with a group of clinicians from the 185th‘s Medical Group who are honing their skills at the Combat Readiness Training Center in Savannah, Georgia, as part of their annual training obligation this June.
+“I never thought I would join the military, like ever,” said Iowa Air National Guard member Staff Sgt.
+Manuel Zertuche, who is training with his unit at the Combat Readiness Training Center in Savannah, Georgia.

-He said that while at the CRTC, he is both a student and teacher.
-Zertuche is training emergency procedures with his fellow Airmen.

-Zertuche said he originally joined the Air Guard for the education benefits.
-He has found there is more to the experience, after serving for almost six years.
+One of the reasons Zertuche said he joined the Air National Guard was for the education benefits, but since joining he has found there is more to it than just monetary benefits.
+He works as an Aerospace Medical Technician with the 185th’s Med Group where he has been serving for almost 6 years.

-Zertuche is a student at the University of Iowa.
-He has been able to travel to Puerto Rico, Guam, and Alaska as a part of his training and duties.
-During the state’s recent COVID-19 response, he volunteered at Iowa COVID sites.
+Since joining the Air Guard, the University of Iowa student said he has had the opportunity to travel to Puerto Rico with the Med Group where he worked in a hospital trauma unit.
+During the state’s recent response to COVID-19, he volunteered to help at state test centers where he administered COVID tests.

-Each year, Airmen in the Air National Guard are required to attended annual training.
-For Med-Techs like Zertuche, this means they need to stay up to date in their particular skills.
+During his tenure with the unit, the Sioux City native has also traveled to Guam where he acted as the medic-on-site.
+Zertuche explained that he also had the opportunity to attend patient movement training in Alaska.

 |Date Taken: